Skip to main content

 Together they cover the workflow: Figure out the structure, capture the behavior, rewrite, prove the rewrite works.

-Surveyor produces is an automatically verifiable behavioral specification of a legacy system.
+Surveyor produces an automatically verifiable behavioral specification of a legacy system.

 How we got here